Teaching

 Since 2001, Lindsay Zier-Vogel has been teaching writing and movement workshops in the community and in schools.
 She has worked with hundreds of students to find their own creative voices and create their own works of art.

-From poetry to fiction, contemporary dance workshops and hand-bound books to community-based love letters, Lindsay encourages students from kindergarten to adults to create without judgment, promoting the accessibility of language-based art.
+From poetry to fiction, and hand-bound books to community-based love letters, Lindsay encourages students from kindergarten to adults to create without judgment, promoting the accessibility of language-based art.

 She was the Program Director for Word-Play's Writing in the City creative writing program for Grade 6 students in Toronto from 2019-2022, and was a professor in Humber College's Professional Writing post-grad program.
 She has also taught creative writing through the Toronto Public Library system with funding from the Ontario Arts Council.